nf-core/rangeland/docs/usage.md

 --input '[path to imagery root]'
 ```

-The satellite imagery can also be provide as a tar archive.
+The satellite imagery can also be provide as a tarball (`.tar` or `.tar.gz` files).
+These files will be automatically extracted.
+Providing tarballs can be specifically helpful when using foreign files as inputs.
-In this case it is mandatory to set `--input_tar` to `true`.
-Moreover, within the tar archive, the structure explained above has to be in place.
+In this case, it is mandatory to have the structure explained above in place.
 In the example above `181036/` and `181035/` would need to be in the top level of the archive.

 ### Digital Elevation Model (DEM)